mr-bt/manager.README/README.md

 * Work done is better than work in progress.
 Working software in front of the customer is better than software in the development phase.
 * We take great pride in ‘what’ and ‘how’ we deliver software to our customers.
 QA, Security, Ops, engineering culture and product success is everyone responsibility.
 * We take it as an article of faith that the compounding of continually improving small things through sort and quick iterations is the best decision long-term.
 * We thrive in intentional failing-fast and experimenting within a controlled and acceptable blast radius.
-We learn this way significantly, and we share our learnings, so others learn as well.
+We learn more and faster this way, and we share our learnings, so others learn as well.
 We’ll never deliberately put the trust of our customers at odds.
-We have tolerance ZERO for blame.
+We have ZERO tolerance for blame.
 * Software Engineering is craftsmanship in the service of the customer.
 We contribute to outcomes, not results.
 By being focus on customer outcomes, we do our best work, and we’ll be engaged throughout.
 * We’ll make tactical moves and manage tech debt as a token of gratitude for the customer.
 However, a high bar must be cleared before approving tactical moves.